After Hours Arrival Request

 1. Waivers MUST be completed for everyone

 NOTE: Waivers Required for ALL Persons.
-Visitor and Certified Diver waiver are valid for one calendar year 1 Jan - 31 Dec.
-Non Certified Student Diver is only valid for consecutive training days only.
+Visitor, Certified Diver, and Camping Liability waivers are valid for one calendar year 1 Jan - 31 Dec.
+Non-Certified Student Diver waivers are only valid for consecutive training days only.
 If Non-Certified Student Diver and are also arriving late, please include the day of arrival to waiver.
 If day of arrival was not included, late arrival request will be denied.
+Every Person will need a 1.
+Late Arrival Waiver, 2.
+Camping Liability Waiver, and then 3.
+Visitor or Non-Cert Diving waiver or Certified Diver waiver.

 2. Site request and Payment MUST be complete